Will and testament: Notable wills

 In antiquity, Julius Caesar's will, which named his grand-nephew Octavian as his adopted son and heir, funded and legitimized Octavian's rise to political power in the late Republic; it provided him the resources necessary to win the civil wars against the "Liberators" and Antony and to establish the Roman Empire under the name Augustus.
 Antony's officiating at the public reading of the will led to a riot and moved public opinion against Caesar's assassins.
 Octavian's illegal publication of Antony's sealed will was an important factor in removing his support within Rome, as it described his wish to be buried in Alexandria beside the Egyptian queen Cleopatra.

 In the modern era, the Thellusson v Woodford will case led to British legislation against the accumulation of money for later distribution and was fictionalized as Jarndyce and Jarndyce in Charles Dickens's Bleak House.
 The Nobel Prizes were established by Alfred Nobel's will.
 Charles Vance Millar's will provoked the Great Stork Derby, as he successfully bequeathed the bulk of his estate to the Toronto-area woman who had the greatest number of children in the ten years after his death.
 (The prize was divided among four women who had nine, with smaller payments made to women who had borne 10 children but lost some to miscarriage.
 Another woman who bore ten children was disqualified, for several were illegitimate.)

 The longest known legal will is that of Englishwoman Frederica Evelyn Stilwell Cook.
-Probated in 1925, it was 1,066 pages, and had to be bound in four volumes; her estate was worth $100,000.
-The shortest known legal wills are those of Bimla Rishi of Delhi, India ("all to son") and Karl Tausch of Hesse, Germany, ("all to wife") both containing only two words in the language they were written in (Hindi and Czech, respectively).
+Probated in 1925, it was 1,066 pages, and had to be bound in four volumes; her estate was worth $102,000.
+The shortest known legal wills are those of Bimla Rishi of Delhi, India (four characters in Hindi meaning "all to son") and Karl Tausch of Hesse, Germany, ("Alles meiner Frau", meaning "all to wife").
 The shortest will is of Shripad Krishnarao Vaidya of Nagpur, Maharashtra, consisting of five letters ("HEIR'S").

 An unusual holographic will, accepted into probate as a valid one, came out of an accident.
 On 8 June 1948 in Saskatchewan, Canada, a farmer named Cecil George Harris became trapped under his own tractor.
 Thinking he would not survive (though found alive later, he died of his injuries in hospital), Harris carved a will into the tractor's fender, which read:

 The fender was probated and stood as his will.
 The fender is currently on display at the law library of the University of Saskatchewan College of Law.